minprog/app-studio/40 Problem Sets/20 First App/10 Assignment.md

 - Rock-Paper-Scissors: The human and computer players each pick an option of Rock, Paper, or Scissors.
 The computer's choice is made randomly.
 Paper beats Rock; Scissors beat Paper; and Rock beats Scissors.
 Keep track of the human player's score against the computer over time.

 We recommend you do something simple for this first program since you will have a lot of new syntax and features to get used to.
-These assignments, as well as this class in general, are meant to be low-stress and fun.
-If you want help, please feel free to show your code to others or ask for help in our online Piazza forum.
+If you want help, please feel free to show your code to others or ask for help on Slack.
 Feel free to make an app as simple or as complex as you like, relative to your familiarity level and time constraints.
-If you work on your solution for roughly 2 hours and are still not done, you can turn it in and we will award you credit.
+If you work on your solution for roughly 4 hours and are still not done, you can turn it in and we will award you credit.
 You can do it!

 ## Turnin and Grading

-Instructions for turning in this program can be found on the class web site.
+Put your project on GitHub in a public repository.
 After programs are turned in, you will be asked to peer-evaluate another student's submission.
 Details will be provided later.

 Your submission will be graded quickly by simply running it and evaluating its functionality.
 It does not need to be perfect or bug-free to receive credit.
 Your code will not be graded on style, but we still encourage you to follow good overall coding style for your own sake.
-If you want to see some good examples of proper Java coding style, consult the Style Guide linked from the Homework web page.
+If you want to see some good examples of proper Java/Swift coding style, consult an online style guide.